How to Make Japanese Food - Japanese Rule of 7

 Step 7: Turn off the heat.
 Add soy sauce.

 Okay, I’m gonna try to put this as gently as possible, but if you’re an American, your taste buds are dead.
-You killed them through a lifetime of snarfing down mountains of overly sweet and salty food, but don’t worry, they’ll come back.
+You killed them through a lifetime of snarfing down mountains of Doritos and CostCo cupcakes, but don’t worry, they’ll come back.

-Soy sauce isn’t a beverage.
+The point being that soy sauce isn’t a beverage.
 Japanese folks laugh about gaijin practically drinking the stuff, while they handle it like a controlled substance, for good reason.
 A little’s fine, but one drop too much and suddenly everything just tastes like soy soup.
 It’s the one thing you should pour into a spoon first; not to measure, but to avoid accidentally dumping in too much directly from the bottle.
 I’d suggest drizzling in about a teaspoon.

 And That’s How to Make Japanese Food